EvaJF/AdvisIL/README.md

 10. Wrapping up

+**Content of this repository**

+Subfolders
+* captions
+* config_utils : automatically generate config files for the experiments
+* FeTrIL : incremental learning algorithm
+* hp_tuning : sample scripts for hyperparameter tuning
+* imagenet : how to build custom imagenet subsets
+* images_list_files : utility functions and image lists for loading the data
+* LUCIR : incremental learning algorithm
+* models : neural network architectures and utility functions
+* reco : AdvisIL recommendations
+* results : pre-computed experimental results
+* scaling : scaling experimetns and utility functions
+* SIW : incremental learning algorithm
+* SPBM : incremental learning algorithm
+* (test : to test the repo)
+* py37_requirements.txt : requirements file to reproduce the environment
+* py37_requirements_linux64.txt : idem (Linux specific)

 ### 0. Check the requirements

 We use Python deep learning framework PyTorch (`Python version 3.7`, `torch version 1.7.1+cu110`) in association with cuda (`CUDA Version: 11.4`).

 In a future release, we plan to integrate our code with Avalanche continual learning library.
-The packages used in this repository are compatible with the current version of Avalanche and ray[tune].
+Note that the packages used in this repository are compatible with the current version of Avalanche and ray[tune].

-To start with, we advise you to create a virtual environment dedicated to this project with conda.
-You can use the requirements file `requirements_py37.txt`, or alternatively the explicit `py37_requirements_linux64.txt` if you have a Linux distribution.
+To start with, we recommend creating a virtual environment dedicated to this project using conda.
+Use the requirements file `requirements_py37.txt`, or alternatively the explicit `py37_requirements_linux64.txt` for a Linux distribution.

 > conda create --name py37 --file requirements_py37.txt